 Each laboratory containing recombinant and/or biohazardous material must have a spill kit.
-The kit must contain appropriate disinfectants, absorbent material, personnel protective equipment, biohazard bags, and a dust pan and broom.
-It is the responsibility of the AH to ensure that these items are readily available and stocked at all times.
+The kit must contain appropriate disinfectants, absorbent material, personnel protective equipment, biohazard bags, and a dustpan and broom.
+It is the responsibility of the AH to ensure that these items are readily available and always stocked.
 The AH must also develop appropriate containment, inactivation, and spill cleanup procedures for the specific biological materials to be used in the laboratory.